How we test carpet cleaners

 If you decide to buy a carpet cleaner, rather than renting, you'll want to make sure it's a decent one.

-At Which? we go to great lengths to rigorously test carpet cleaners to help you avoid buying a dud.
+At Which? we go to great lengths to rigorously test to help you avoid buying a dud.
 We've found a number of mediocre and poor carpet cleaners that fail to clean carpets well - some costing hundreds of pounds.

 Our reviews will help you buy a carpet cleaner that cleans and dries carpets effectively, making your tired surfaces look sparkling again.